stasBigunenko/pet-cooking-book/README.md

 ### `npm i json-server`

-# npm i axios
+# Promise based HTTP client for the browser

 should be installed to make a requests to the database.

+### `npm i axios`

 # After all installation:

-You should start the server on port 3004 in the other terminal window with the following command:
+You should start the server on port 3004 in the  terminal window with the following command:
 ### `json-server --watch db.json --port 3004`

 Will launch the server on port 3004: json-server --watch db.json --port 3004

+To start a site you should enter the following command in the other terminal window:
 ### `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.